tc39/proposal-class-public-fields/README.md

 3. If the `DefinedClass.prototype[Symbol.classProperties]` object is not already set, create and set it.
 4. On the `DefinedClass.prototype[Symbol.classProperties]` object, store the function generated in step 2 under the key matching the name of the property being evaluated.

+Note that declared instance properties are wrapped in a function and stored on `DefinedClass.prototype[Symbol.classProperties]` for purposes of userland introspection.
+This also means that it is possible to modify a previously declared class's properties by modifying `DefinedClass.prototype[Symbol.classProperties]` in userland.
+The ability to introspect and interact with a class definition is important for meta-programming libraries including some frameworks and testing utilities.

 The purpose for generating and storing these "thunk" functions is a means of deferring the execution of the initialization expression until the class is constructed; Thus,

 ##### Instance Property Initialization Process